Junkyeong-Choi/ComputerGraphics_HW/ReadMe.txt

 - shader.frag, shader.vert

+- cameraForViewThree.h
+Header files that contain CamerForViewThree class.
+This file is for special purpose where viewmode is on VIEW_CELLING mode.
+It speficies where the camera should be based on user's input(j/k/l/i).

 - collision.cpp, collision.h
 Header and source code files that contains a collision detection algorithms for game objects.
 The are called for